 The College of the Holy Cross participates in the Federal Direct Loan Program.
 Because the College is now a Direct Lending School, we can no longer process federal student and parent loans through private lenders.

-If you’ve been awarded a Stafford Loan..
+If you’ve been awarded a Federal Direct Loan..

-Please note: Federal Loan regulations allow students 14 days from the date of notice that the loan was applied to their account to notify the school if they wish to have the loan canceled.
+Please note: Federal Direct Loan regulations allow students 14 days from the date of notice that the loan was applied to their account to notify the school if they wish to have the loan canceled.
 Students should notify the Office of Financial Aid of their intent to cancel the loan.
-Students who request their Federal Stafford Loan be canceled will be responsible for any resulting balance on their billing statement.
+Students who request their Federal Direct Loan be canceled will be responsible for any resulting balance on their billing statement.

 Please refer to the Office of Financial Aid web site at for directions on completing the Entrance Interview and Promissory Note which must be completed before the loan can be disbursed.

 Since the Federal Direct Plus Loan will not appear as an anticipated credit on the tuition bill until the Office of Financial Aid has received all of the required paperwork, we strongly recommend that families begin the loan application process early.
-Students receiving a Plus Loan will be notified via email when the funds have been disbursed to their tuition account.
+Students receiving a Federal Direct Plus Loan will be notified via email when the funds have been disbursed to their tuition account.